Pennsylvania Bald Eagles

 Bald Eagles and Lead

-The recovery of bald eagles has come a long way since two or three nests in the late 1970s.
+The recovery of bald eagles has come a long way since three nests in the late 1970s.
 With the success of the Game Commission's recovery program, Pennsylvania now boasts more than 300 nests.
 As the eagle population increases, so does the chance of negative interaction between people and eagles.
 Lead in the environment is dangerous to bald eagles.
-Hunters and anglers can help prevent lead from being ingested by avian scavengers in two ways: by choosing to use non-lead ammunition and by burying carcasses and gut piles.
+Hunters can help prevent lead from being ingested by avian scavengers in two ways: by choosing to use non-lead ammunition and by burying carcasses and gut piles.
 Learn more in the resources below.

 Bald Eagles & Lead brochure PDF